AmaeyAdvait/NeuroResponse/README.md

 This is a project implemented as a part of the course: 'Neuronal Coding of Sensory Information(EC60004)', IIT Kharagpur.

-The project performs neural encoding of auditory stimuli using the Zilany-Bruce-Carney auditory nerve fiber model(2009) and is a comprehnesive simulation consisting of tuning curves, rate-intensity responses, Psth's of speech signals, spectrograms showing phase locking etc. These are then analysed to design a Causal Wiener Feedback Filter(CWFF) model aimed at restoring the phase locking strength and cochlear amplification of a deaf ear.
+The project performs neural encoding of auditory stimuli using the Zilany-Bruce-Carney auditory nerve fiber model(2009) and is a comprehensive simulation consisting of tuning curves, rate-intensity responses, Psth's of speech signals, spectrograms showing phase locking etc. These are then analysed to design a Causal Wiener Feedback Filter(CWFF) model aimed at restoring the phase locking strength and cochlear amplification of a deaf ear.

 How to Run: